How to Layer Serums — And How Long They Take to Absorb

 Using more of a product doesn’t mean that you’ll receive more of the benefits — especially when using retinol.
 “Eighty percent of your receptors are going to be hit with your retinol initially, so when you use too much and your receptors are already hit to the maximum point, you’re just causing irritation by layering on additional product,” says Dr. Palep.
 She explains that using too much of a product, whether it be a retinol or a serum, can also lead to a pH imbalance.
 “Once that happens, your skin is going to compensate by doing something opposite of what you want it to.
 So if you strip your skin with too many acids, your body is just going to produce more oil because the pH is thrown off and vice versa.”

-In order to maximize absorption, make sure your using high-quality products.
+In order to maximize absorption, make sure you’re using high-quality products.
 As a caveat, high quality is unrelated to price, according to Dr. Palep.
-“If you’re using a product and it’s not absorbing or it’s not working for you within two weeks, you don’t need that product.”
+“If you’re using a product and it’s not absorbing or it’s not working for you within two weeks, you don’t need that product,” she says.
 We recommend consulting with a dermatologist about your routine because no one’s skin will react the same to products.
 She adds that it takes about four to six weeks to see the product’s benefits, but you’ll know within around 14 days if the product is having negative effects on your skin.